core-utils

 import { BackgroundJobsService } from "./setup";

-// Provide this in your microservice.
+// Create and export one instance of this in your microservice.

 export const notificationJobEnqueuer = new NotificationJobEnqueuer({